Android-Dev-Peru/ADPMeetUps/docs/design-docs/01 - mvp/01-mvp-design.md

 ---

+## 🤝 Key Decisions

+1. Layered & modular architecture within a single module:
+    - will allow us to move faster
+    - can be refactored into multi-module once the project scales
+2. Repository pattern for data layer:
+    - allows us to establish proper separation of concerns
+    - simplifies testing
+    - standard practice across industry
+3. Unidirectional data flow in the presentation layer

+## 🔍 Detailed Design

-### Architecture
+### 🏗️ Architecture
 We are going to implement a layered and modular architecture.
-However, for the first iteration, we are going to keep all the code in one single Gradle module (shared) and there, divide the code into packages.
+For the first iteration, we are going to keep all the code in one single Gradle module (shared) and there, divide the code into packages.

 **Domain layer**